PaulaCervilla/Electricity-prices-predictions-in-Spain---Data-Science-TFM/README.md

 ## Fron-End

-You can see the results of this project in this [interactive web app](https://share.streamlit.io/paulacervilla/streamlit-app/Front-end-script.py), that was done with Streamlit.
+You can see the results of this project in this [interactive web app](https://share.streamlit.io/paulacervilla/streamlit-app/Front-end-script.py), that was done using Streamlit.

 ![Front-end](/front%20end%20streamlit/GIF_frontend.gif)